awsdocs/amazon-ec2-user-guide/doc_source/EC2_GetStarted.md

 + Learn how to remotely manage your EC2 instance using Run Command\.
 For more information, see [Tutorial: Remotely Manage Your Amazon EC2 Instances](tutorial_run_command.md) and [Systems Manager Remote Management \(Run Command\)](http://docs.aws.amazon.com/systems-manager/latest/userguide/execute-remote-commands.html)\.
 + Configure a CloudWatch alarm to notify you if your usage exceeds the Free Tier\.
 For more information, see [Create a Billing Alarm](http://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/free-tier-alarms.html) in the *AWS Billing and Cost Management User Guide*\.
 + Add an EBS volume\.
 For more information, see [Creating an Amazon EBS Volume](ebs-creating-volume.md) and [Attaching an Amazon EBS Volume to an Instance](ebs-attaching-volume.md)\.
 + Install the LAMP stack\.
-For more information, see [Tutorial: Install a LAMP Web Server with the Amazon Linux AMI](install-LAMP.md)\.
+For more information, see [Tutorial: Install a LAMP Web Server on Amazon Linux 2](ec2-lamp-amazon-linux-2.md)\.